https://indianmasterminds.com

 OPERATION NETRA: WATCHING CRIME BEFORE IT GROWS

-In one case under Operation NETRA, police acted on specific intelligence about drug activity.
+In another case under Operation NETRA, police acted on specific intelligence about drug activity.
 A raid was conducted in the early morning hours.
 Three individuals were arrested, and brown sugar, mobile phones, cash, and a vehicle were seized.
 The operation followed all legal procedures, ensuring strong prosecution.

 But NETRA is not just about arrests.
 It is about presence.
 Increased surveillance, better visibility, and continuous tracking create pressure on criminal elements.
+As SP Raghavendra explains, “Prevention is always stronger than reaction.
+NETRA helps us stay one step ahead.”

 HUMAN INTELLIGENCE STILL MATTERS